James6xie/fm-orchestrator/README.rst

         "id": 42,
         "state": "build",
         "tasks": {
-            "rpms/foo" : "6378/closed",
-            "rpms/bar : "6379/open"
+            "rpms": {
+                "foo": {
+                    "task_id": 6378,
+                    "state": 1,
+                    "state_reason": None,
+                    "nvr": "foo-1.2.3-1...",
                 },
+                "bar": {
+                    "task_id": 6379,
+                    "state": 0,
+                    "state_reason": None,
+                    "nvr": None,
+                }

+            }
+        },
         ...
     }

-"id" is the ID of the task.  "state" refers to the orchestrator module build state and might be one of "init", "wait", "build", "done", "failed" or "ready".  "tasks" is a dictionary of component names in the format of "type/NVR" and related koji or other supported buildsystem tasks and their states.
+"id" is the ID of the task.  "state" refers to the orchestrator module build state and might be one of "init", "wait", "build", "done", "failed" or "ready".  "tasks" is a dictionary of information about the individual component builds including their IDs in the backend buildsystem, their state, a reason for their state, and the NVR (if known).

 By adding ``?verbose=1`` to the request, additional detailed information about the module can be obtained.